Don’t Lose Your License If You Don’t Have To

 The First Line Of Defense

 License restoration cases in Michigan don’t immediately go to court.
-Instead, they are handled at the level of the secretary of state, through Driver’s License Appeals Division (DLAD) or Driver’s Assessment and Appeals (DAAD) hearings.
+Instead, they are handled at the level of the secretary of state, through Driver’s License Appeals Division (DLAD) or Driver’s Assessment and Appeals (DAAD) hearings or Office of Hearings and Administrative Oversight (OHAO).
 You may need to take many steps to prepare for your hearing, including:

 - Securing a copy of your master driving record